Easter Island

 Duration

 During your research on Easter Island your will find great articles like Easter Island in 2 or 3 days.
-But do you really want that?
-You travel to a super remote place to go everywhere in a hurry and will miss half of things?
-Yes, you can do it like that … but it’s just stupid.
+So far I said – do you really want that?
+You travel to a super remote place to stay just a few days.
 I’ve been on the island for 8 full days and if my flight would not have been 10 hours late, I almost had one more.
 I think it was a good duration, but I would have been happy to stay for a few more days as well.

 Activities